Pic: Ramses Madrid

 ‘‘Okay, we talk tomorrow.
 I love you so much.’’

-She hugged him, knowing that it was what he needs now, even if he tried to not let her notice it, and despite no getting a response, she felt that inside, he said the same thing, even louder and stronger.
+She hugged him, knowing that it was what he needs now, even if he tried not to let her notice it, and despite no getting a response, she felt that inside, he said the same thing, even louder and stronger.

 On his way to the hotel, the guy’s head kept spinning about what his sister told him.
 He knew she was right, but the hardest fight is the fight with yourself.
 When you get used to running away from something, it becomes an invisible habit that you don’t even realize; You start an automatic routine in which the results are predictable.